Code-Institute-Submissions/ytznailz/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+**The W3C Markup Validator** and **W3C CSS Validator** Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)

+**Header**.
+NAV Menu allows to access to each individual page successfully.

+**Footer**.
+Social Media allows to new pages with successful link.

+**Responsive Design** for all pages.

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organization or company.
         1. Upon entering the site, users access to a clean and easily readable navigation bar to go to the page of their choice.
         2. The main pages are made with a background image.
         3. The user call to action throught buttons.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content of my interest.
         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar.

     3. As a First Time Visitor, I want to look for testimonials to understand if they are trusted.